Choose a Logic Game to Play Online

 Are these games beginner friendly?

 Yes.
+Each game has short rules and a direct play area.
 Start with practice mode, then try daily challenges when the rules feel familiar.